 When historic records are used to calculate storm surge, characteristics such as the strength, size, track, etc., of storms are identified by site.
-An extreme value analysis was performed on the storm surge modeling results to determine a stillwater elevation for the 1% annual chance event.

 Tidal gages can be used instead of historic records of storms when the available tidal gage record for the area represents both the astronomical tide component and the storm surge component.
 Table 16 provides the gage name, managing agency, gage type, gage identifier, start date, end date, and statistical methodology applied to each gage used to determine the stillwater elevations.